joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 The **KV cache** is the memory of the conversation.
 Attention works by comparing the current token's query against a key for every earlier token, and then mixing together those earlier tokens' values.
 Keys and values, hence KV.
+A token's key and value at a given layer are projections of that layer's input for that position, which already carries the influence of everything before it.
+What makes caching them sound is causality: attention only looks backwards, so nothing computed later can change a key or value that has already been written.
-They depend only on the token and its position, so once a token has been through a layer its key and value never change.
-Recomputing them for the whole prefix on every new token would be quadratic work, so llama.cpp stores them.
+Once a position has been through a layer, its entry is final.
+Recomputing the whole prefix on every new token would be quadratic work, so llama.cpp stores them instead.
 That store is the KV cache, and its size grows with how many positions you allow (`-c`) and how many bytes each entry takes.

 The **graph** is the computation itself, written down.
 Before running anything, llama.cpp builds a ggml compute graph: a list of tensor operations with fixed